Just Like Mom: Bonus round

 The team with the highest score spun a wheel divided into 16 sections marked with different prizes; they won whatever prize the wheel landed on.
 If two teams tied in the main game, both would spin the wheel for a prize.
 The grand prize was a trip for two to Walt Disney World; it was featured on four slots on the wheel.
 In the case of twins playing, each child would spin once; if the first spin landed on the Disney World trip, the second spin would be voided.
 In later seasons, all contestants received a prize of a trip to Camp Onondaga, one of the oldest private summer camps in Canada.
 While there were a collection of prizes available on the prize wheel, including prizes from sponsors such as Chuck E. Cheese's, Robin Hood Flour, Playmobil and John Deere, the grand prize to Walt Disney World was the most memorable and coveted prize available.

+Controversy

+The show was criticised for the behaviour of the host Olver with children, including kissing them on the mouth, sometimes against their wishes.